aoloe/php-senape/README.md

 A lightweight commenting system:

-- you can install on your own server (with a modern version of php).
+- You can install it on your own server (with a modern version of php).
-- you can include through javascript or php.
+- You can include through javascript or php.
-- looks more like a serious commenting system than a fancy forum.
+- Looks more like a serious commenting system than a fancy forum.

-It's optimized for simple sites with a few pages and few comments per pages and self hosting.
+Senape is optimized for simple sites with a few pages and few comments per pages.
+It is not meant to be used to provide a public commenting system.

 Currently you can add comments and retrieve them in a simple list from a PHP script.